Find out why I think fairy tales should be required reading for kids here.

 Alice In Wonderland Down the Rabbit Hole by Lewis Carrol, illustrated by Eric Puybaret, retold by Joe Rhatigan & Charles Nurnberg

 I’m not sure this counts as a fairy tale but it’s so close.
-This picture book retells only a small portion of the Alice in Wonderland story — from the fall down the rabbit hole to shrinking and growing to meeting strange creatures.
+This picture book retells only a small portion of the Alice in Wonderland story — from the fall down the rabbit hole to shrinking and growing to meet strange creatures.
 The illustrations make this book stunning!
-And the retelling actually make a wild story somewhat less strange and more magical.
+And the retelling actually makes a wild story somewhat less strange and more magical.
 I liked it a lot.

 The Elves and the Shoemaker (My First Fairy Tales) adapted by Mara Alperin, illustrated by Erica-Jane Waters

 Pastel colors and cheerful illustrations make this fairy tale come alive for young readers.
-Stan and Jan’s can’t understand why their shoe business is fading.
+Stan and Jan can’t understand why their shoe business is fading.
 Nor can they figure out who is making such beautiful shoes that help them get more customers.
 When they see who is helping them, Stan and Jan repay the elves with elf-sized clothing.

 The Secret of the Kelpie retold by Lari Don, illustrated by Philip Longson

-In the spirit of a true fairy tale (with sinister elements) we learn about the enticingly dangerous Kelpie who lures you to the water only to drown you.
-Fortunately, in this story a quick-thinking sister deciphers the rock pictures and saves her siblings.
+In the spirit of a true fairy tale (with sinister elements), we learn about the enticingly dangerous Kelpie who lures you to the water only to drown you.
+Fortunately, in this story, a quick-thinking sister deciphers the rock pictures and saves her siblings.
 I found this fascinating, would your kids?